ssube/build-tools/docs/faq/terraform.md

 Note that `account_user` was renamed to `user_user`, without changing any attributes in this case.

+To fix this:

-To work around this, download the Terraform state from S3, rename the resource in place, and upload.
+1. download the Terraform state from S3
+1. rename the resource in place
+1. upload the state, replacing the existing file

 The plan should shows updates (if any) rather than creating a new resource.
-The state bucket is versioned, so this is relatively safe, but be careful editing state by hand.
+The state bucket is versioned, so this is relatively safe, but be careful editing state by hand. `cat terraform.tfstate | jq` is a great way to validate before you upload.